-As of March 31st, 2016 the Greater Dayton Premier Management manages 3,622 active Housing Choice Vouchers.
+As of the most recent VMS report, Greater Dayton Premier Management manages 3,987 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each: